 Larger recipients like Indonesia and Thailand have routinely received technical assistance from Japan between 100 and 200 million dollars a year during the 1990s.
 For example, Indonesia received 203.67 million dollars in 1995.
 Thailand received 147.46 million dollars during the same year.
 Even wealthy countries such as Brunei and Singapore received technical assistance grants from Japan in the 1990s, albeit for much smaller sums.
 Among the developing countries in the region only Myanmar received very small amount of aid and technical assistance relative to its needs.

-Thus, Southeast Asia, along with China, is clearly Japan's favorite region for channeling aid flows.
-Therefore, to a large extent, the overall effectiveness of total aid from Japan depends on whether aid has been effective in Southeast Asia.
+Thus, Southeast Asia, along with China, has been clearly Japan's favorite region for channeling aid flows.
+Even with the recent changes, it still remains one of Japan's favorite region for aid disbursements.
+Therefore, to a large extent, the overall historical effectiveness of total aid from Japan depends on whether aid has been effective in Southeast Asia.
 I now turn to an assessment of the effectiveness of Japanese aid.

-4. Effects of Japanese Aid and Some Policy Issues:
+5. Effects of Japanese Aid and Some Policy Issues:

 In the late 1990s Japan announced a new approach to aid management, based on transparency and efficiency.
 Given this basic shift in aid philosophy, it is even more important now to assess the impact of the aid carefully.
 Ideally, a country by country, sector by sector and project by project study should be done, based on a uniform methodology.
 That ideal is not achievable at present, at least not in this paper.
-In what follows I report in detail the results from the macroeconomic impacts of Japanese vs. other donors' aid in two country studies I have done independently----Bangladesh from South Asia and Indonesia from Southeast Asia.
+In what follows I report in detail the results from the macroeconomic impacts of Japanese vs. other donors' aid in two country studies I have done independently--- Bangladesh from South Asia and Indonesia from Southeast Asia.
 I also try to answer as many of the following questions related to Japanese aid policy, relying on my formally rigorous academic studies, experience as an economist at the Asian Development Bank, and consultant to various development organizations and Asian governments.
 These issues are whether Japanese aid

-- attaches central importance to promoting the self-help efforts of developing countries; - focuses on building economic infrastructure; - emphasizes technology transfer in technical cooperation; - request-based aid procedure ensures non-intervention in domestic political matters; - ODA schemes and formulas are diverse enough; - the decision-making system is overly centralized in Tokyo; - the decision-making process is drawn out in order to build consensus among stakeholders;
+- attaches central importance to promoting the self-help efforts of developing countries; - focuses on building economic infrastructure; - emphasizes technology transfer in technical cooperation; - request-based aid procedure ensures non-intervention in domestic political matters; - ODA schemes and formulas are diverse enough; - the decision-making system is overly centralized in Tokyo;

+• the decision-making process is drawn out in order to build consensus among stakeholders;